-Donald N. Briggs, MAI, SRA, LEED AP+, Certified General, MD
+Donald N. Briggs, MAI, SRA, AI-GRS*, LEED AP+, Certified General, MD

-Specializing in Commercial, Industrial, Multi-Family Residential and Agricultural Appraisal Reviews for Financial Institutions.
+Specializing in Commercial, Industrial, Multi-Family Residential and Agricultural, Preservation and Conservation Appraisal Reviews.

 Also, selectively, agricultural, conservation and preservation appraisal assignments.

 Elizabeth P. Briggs - Certified Residential, MD

 Specializing in Residential Appraising in Central and Western Maryland

 Frederick County Appraiser Don Briggs and Builder Steve Seawright recently participated in a national collaboration, spearheaded by the National Association of REALTORS® (NAR), to “green” the Nation’s Real Estate Multiple Listing Services (MLS).
 The work product of this effort is a document now on the NAR web-site titled, “The Green MLS Tool Kit” at www.GreentheMLS.org.